souryadey/morse-dataset/README.md

 	ytest = data['yte']

-For a guide to Morse code symbols, see morse_tree.png Go left for dots and right for dashes
+For a guide to Morse code symbols, see morse_tree.png.
+Go left for dots and right for dashes.